TalaoDAO/sandbox-doc/docs/source/introduction.rst

 Altme Web3 Issuer is a SSI issuer for web3 use cases
 ------------------------------------------------------

+This issuer supports more than 20 credentials see : https://talao.co//sandbox/saas4ssi/credential_supported

 We issue verifiable credentials in the format of Self Sovereign Identity for users of Crypto games, NFT Marketplaces, DeFi and Metaverse

 We apply the principle of data minimization and thus credentials always carry the minimum data required for user needs.
 All credential data can be viewed in the wallet

 Altme Issuer DID is did:web:app.altme.io:issuer

-Altme Issuer DID document :
+Altme Issuer DID document is available on the DIF Universal Resolver : https://dev.uniresolver.io/

 .. code-block:: javascript